Breadkenty/SmashHub/Documentation/MODERATOR.md

 # Moderators

-First of all thank you so much for taking an interest in making our Smash Combos community a better place.
+First of all thank you so much for taking an interest in making our SmashHub community a better place.
 We're really happy to have you on board the team!
 We've built out a system on our app that should be easy and straight forward to use.
 The process is pretty straight forward and we're also looking to improve the environment as we continue to work on the app.

 ## Objectives: